KChandana29/CONVERSADOCS-PROJECT/README.md

 2) Ask a Question: Enter your question in the designated text input field.
 3) Get Responses: Click the "Ask Question" button to receive responses based on the content of the uploaded documents.

-# Installation
-To run ConversaDocs locally, follow these steps:

-i) Clone this repository to your local machine.

-ii) Install the required dependencies by running pip install -r requirements.txt.

-iii) Obtain your Google API key and set it as an environment variable named GOOGLE_API_KEY.

-iv) Run the main.py script using Python: python main.py.

-v) Access the application through your web browser.